Handmade. Eclectic. Design.

 Objects built in 2022 during our study in reclaimed materials.

+Off-end makes one piece at a time allowing us to focus on the highest level of craftsmanship.
 We build pieces that, with proper care, will last beyond a single lifetime.
-Not only do we seek to create pieces that hold up physically to the ravages of time, but the demands of ever-changing esthetic sensibilities as well, in hopes to further mitigate the need for future generations to purchase temporary, trendy throw-away furniture.
-Additionally, Off-end seeks to prevent retinal damage that poorly designed furniture and cabinetry might cause the eye of the beholder.
+And we don’t only seek to create pieces that hold up physically to the ravages of time, but also to the demands of ever-changing esthetic sensibilities.